-For proteins with solved 3D structures (from both in-house and public sources), Creative Biostructure can perform large-scale virtual High-Throughput Screening (HTS) against multiple public and commercial chemical databases.
-Creative Biostructure has also created own databases on the drug-like properties of different chemical species.
-Our scientists provide exceptional vitual HTS service with a hit rate ranging from 10% to 20%, which is much higher than normal HTS procedures (i.e.,
+For proteins with solved 3D structures (from both in-house and public sources), Creative Biostructure can perform large-scale virtual High Throughput Screening (HTS) against multiple public and commercial chemical databases.
+Creative Biostructure also has created own databases on the drug-like properties of different chemical species.
+Our scientists provide exceptional vitual HTS service with a hit rate ranging from 10% to 20%, which is much higher than normal HTS procedures (generally less than 1%).

 MagHelix™ Molecular Docking